Emergency – Call 911

 Our address is 133 Wilton near Jarvis and the Esplanade.

-The best strategy is to stay in your unit unless the fire is in your unit, or unless there is smoke in your unit.
+The best strategy is to stay in your unit unless the fire is in your unit or there is smoke in your unit.

 - Call 911 to report the fire.
 Report any smoke or flames you see and say you are staying in your apartment at 133 Wilton Street and give your unit number.